José Coll y Cuchí: Notable family members

 Coll y Cuchí came from a family of Puerto Rican educators, politicians and writers.
 His father Dr. Cayetano Coll y Toste (1850–1930), was a historian and writer.
 His brother Cayetano Coll y Cuchí, was a President of Puerto Rico House of Representatives.
-His niece Edna Coll was an educator and author who founded the Academy of Fine Arts in Puerto Rico and his niece Isabel Cuchí Coll, another niece, was a journalist, author and the Director of the "Sociedad de Autores Puertorriqueños" (Society of Puerto Rican Authors).
+His niece Edna Coll was an educator and author who founded the Academy of Fine Arts in Puerto Rico and his nieces Isabel Cuchí Coll was a journalist, author and the Director of the "Sociedad de Autores Puertorriqueños" (Society of Puerto Rican Authors), and Conchita Cuchí Coll de Carlo was an essayist and pacifist nominated for the Nobel Peace Prize.
 His nephew (Edna's son) Jose "Fufi" Santori Coll is a former BSN basketball player, coach and television sportscaster.
 His grandson, attorney at law Eduardo Morales Coll, was President of the Puerto Rican Atheneum for 30 consecutive years, also President of the Institute of Puerto Rican Literature for 20 consecutive years, is an Academic of the Puerto Rican Academy of the Spanish language, also an Academic of the Puerto Rican Academy of Arts and Sciences, among other cultural institutions.